 “We decided to go with the equipment due to the quality and texture it produces, which was just what we were looking for.”

 Carpigiani’s FantaStick machine is an easy way to make gelato or sorbet pops.
 After the gelato mix is prepared in the MasterStick soft-serve freezer, pop molds are filled in an ergonomic, vertical position.
 In about 30 minutes of blast freezing in the FantaStick blast freezer set the bars, which can then be coated with chocolate or other flavored coatings and rolled in toppings.
-“Kelly and her team, including Production Manager Matt Cook and her husband Tony, have been great to work with because they have a real desire to make high-quality frozen desserts featuring outstanding flavors,” says McCabe.
-“I am proud to work with a group that is enthusiastic and has an excellent reputation in the Charleston market.”

 In terms of advice for others looking for batch freezers and mix treatment machines, Chu says it’s important to facilitate a test run with the product before making a purchase.
 “Every machine is different in terms of the way it runs, and the cylinder speed impacts the final product,” says Chu.
 “By conducting a test run, the operator can ensure what the end result will be.”